Adam-Al-Rahman/Digital_Garden/plants/notes/LHTL/New Skill/Project/Essay_On_Learning_New_Skill.md

 - Python : As programming language.
 - Pip : Python's package manager.
 - Vim binding: keyboard commands that do specific things in the editor.

+> Jupyter notebook can written in vscode now.